-- Will the court grant a request for a modification automatically?
+- Will the court grant my petition automatically?

-- How do I prove the need for a major modification?
+- How do I prove I need a major modification?

 - How do I prove the need for a minor modification?

-- I do not want to change the order, but I am having other problems with the other parent/custodian.
+- I do not want to change the Parenting Plan, but I am having other problems with the other parent.
 What can I do?

 - What if I do not have a final Parenting Plan for my child?